 The Society is proud to have a team of distinguished Instructors.

 FOAJ instructors create an outstanding professional faculty.
-Our instructors have a great deal of experience and knowledge in administrative justice.
+Our instructors are real-world practitioners with a variety of experience and knowledge that they apply and teach in class.

 |Colin Baile||Robert Breaker|